rozek/webapp-tinkerer-runtime/README.md

 ### Serialization and Deserialization ###

 "Serializations" of whole applets or individual visuals are the HTML markup needed to restore them (or make copies).
-They may contain any required masters and resources or go without them.
+They may contain any required masters and resources or do without them.

 * **`serializedMaster (Master:WAT_Name, withPendingSettings?:'withPendingSettings'):string`**<br>serializes the given `Master` into a string.
 If `withPendingSettings` is set to `"withPendingSettings"`, pending settings are included in the serialization, otherwise they are not
 * **`parsedSerialization (Serialization:string):WAT_parsedSerialization`**<br>parses a given `Serialization` into its parts (i.e., the contained serialized resources, masters, applets, cards, overlays and components)